Extension Capabilities Overview

-To help make your extension fit seemlessly into the VS Code user interface, refer to the Extension Guidelines, where you'll learn the best practices for creating extension UI and conventions for following the preferred VS Code workflows.
+To help make your extension fit seemlessly into the VS Code user interface, refer to the UX Guidelines, where you'll learn the best practices for creating extension UI and conventions for following the preferred VS Code workflows.

 There are certain restrictions we impose upon extensions.
 Here are the restrictions and their purposes.